paiizxqh/quality-wine-prediction/README.md

     "predicted_quality": 6
   }
   ```

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this software as needed.

 ---
 ### Notes:
 - Make sure the Flask backend is running before interacting with the React frontend.
 - You may need to adjust the API URL in `Prediction.tsx` if you deploy the backend to a different server.